Why A $790 Balenciaga Hoodie Has A World Food Programme Logo

 Despite the criticisms, there is some indication that people want to buy from companies that support philanthropic causes.

 Shawn Grain Carter is a professor at the Fashion Institute of Technology and a luxury branding consultant at the FIT's fashion business management department.
 She says that increasingly, consumers want the brands they love to engage in social justice causes.
-"They want brands to demonstrate that they have a triple bottom line for people, planet and profit."
+"They want brands to demonstrate that they have a triple bottom line for people, planet and profit," she says.

 Indeed, a 2017 study from the public relations research group Cone Communications found that 87 percent of 1,000 survey participants said they would purchase a product "because that company advocated for an issue they cared about."

-At the moment, Balenciaga and World Food Programme in talks to continue "a more long-term commitment," according to Vermeil — but nothing has been confirmed yet.
+At the moment, Balenciaga and World Food Programme are in talks to continue "a more long-term commitment," according to Vermeil — but nothing has been confirmed.

 NPR's Up First is the news you need to start your day.